Subho0001/Simon-Game/README.md

 # Simon-Game
-It is A game Of TESTING MEMORIES.
+It is A BRAIN game Of TESTING BRAINS.